A strong earthquake shakes the Indonesian island of Java, without any reports of casualties - ExBulletin

 A strong earthquake shakes the Indonesian island of Java, without any reports of casualties

-A strong, shallow undersea earthquake shook the eastern side of Indonesia's main island of Java on Friday, causing some damage but no immediate reports of casualties.
+JAKARTA, Indonesia (AP) — A strong, shallow undersea earthquake shook the eastern side of Indonesia's main island of Java on Friday, causing some damage but no immediate reports of injuries.

 The US Geological Survey said that the magnitude of the earthquake reached 6.4 and occurred at a depth of 8.5 kilometers north of Pakiran in East Java province.